Quansight-Labs/quansight-labs-site/posts/2021/08/low-code-workshop.md

 ## Conclusion

-Using Github's suggested change system is a way to support low-code, single-line contributions to different open source code bases.
+Using GitHub's suggested change system is a way to support low-code, single-line contributions to different open source code bases.
 The event's collaborative hands-on format offers time for the community to interact in a meaningful way and see the fruits of their labor immediately.

 Please reach out to us if you or your project are interested in running event like this.